Sunand-e/Zanda-wiki/Docker-container-setup.md

 ### Overview of the Docker Setup

 This project uses **docker-compose** to containerise the application and its dependencies for development.
+It provides an environment for developing and running the Rails application.
+It includes services for the Rails application, PostgreSQL database, Nginx web server, Redis cache, and Mailhog for email testing.
+Each service is configured with the necessary environment variables, volumes, and network settings for communication and data persistence.

 #### 1. [docker-compose.yml](https://github.com/eLearning-Plus/MemberHub/blob/main/docker-compose.yml)